-These zippy Vegan Lavender Lemon Cookies make a beautiful, delicious dessert for spring or summer.
-This batch of easy vegan cookies is ready to eat in under 1 hour.
+These Lavender Lemon Cookies are a beautiful, bright treat for the warmer spring and summer months.
+This vegan sugar cookie recipe is lemony, floral & so easy to make!
 This post is sponsored by the Oster brand.

 Is it not the prettiest time of year right now?!
-This is my first spring in Colorado, and I feel like I’m always walking around looking like the heart-eyed emoji.
+I love spring in Colorado, and I feel like I’m always walking around looking like the heart-eyed emoji.
 Everything is just too pretty!
 And the blossoms smell divine.

 Petition to make spring a yearlong thing?
 Yes?
 No?

-All the gorgeousness of this season inspired these absolutely stunning vegan lavender lemon cookies.
-Plus, they are the perfect Mother’s Day dessert—delicate flavors, pretty looks, and easy to whip up before brunch!
+All the gorgeousness of spring inspired these absolutely stunning vegan lavender lemon cookies.
+Plus, they would make the perfect Mother’s Day dessert—delicate flavors, pretty decorating, and easy to whip up before brunch!

 The recipe starts with beating your non-dairy butter.
 I’m super excited to partner with Oster for this post to introduce you all to the Oster Hand Mixer with HEATSOFT technology.
 This innovative hand mixer softens butter 12x faster than leaving it on the counter for 30 minutes, by using gentle warm air to bring cold butter to room temperature.

-Uh, hellooooo, that means cookies get to your mouth 30 minutes earlier.
+Uh, hellooooo, that means lavender cookies get to your mouth 30 minutes earlier.

 Then we add the sugar and beat again until it’s nice and fluffy.
 Beat in the rest of the wet ingredients, the dried lavender flowers, and the dry ingredients.
 Then you have yourself a big ball of cookie dough ready to be rolled out and baked into the most perfect lemon cookies.